Chart Color Schemes

 Carina displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-As of the latest Census, dwelling structures in Carina consisted of 55.4% houses and 44.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 71.2% houses and 28.8% other dwellings.
-Home ownership in Carina stood at 26.7%, with mortgaged dwellings at 39.3% and rented dwellings at 34.0%.
-The median monthly mortgage repayment was $2,000, lower than Brisbane metro's average of $2,200.
+Carina's dwelling structures, as per the latest Census data, comprised 55.4% houses and 44.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Brisbane metro had 71.2% houses and 28.8% other dwellings.
+Home ownership in Carina was at 26.7%, with the remaining dwellings either mortgaged (39.3%) or rented (34.0%).
+The median monthly mortgage repayment in Carina was $2,000, below Brisbane metro's average of $2,200.
 Median weekly rent in Carina was recorded at $440, compared to Brisbane metro's $450.
-Nationally, Carina's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Carina's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing